 Khrystyna Holynska is a Ph.D. student in the Research, Analysis, and Design stream at the Pardee RAND Graduate School and an assistant policy researcher at RAND.
-She is concurrently a visiting professor in the Public Policy and Governance Department, Kyiv School of Economics, Ukraine.
-Her research interests include foreign, defense, security policy, Russia, and Eastern Europe, as well as civil service and education policy.
+Her research interests include foreign, defense, security policy, Ukraine, Russia, and Eastern Europe.

 Stephan De Spiegeleire, Karlijn Jans , Mischa Sibbel , Khrystyna Holynska & Deborah Lassche, "Implementing defence policy: a benchmark-“lite”," Defense & Security Analysis , 35(1), 2019